enr-g/ERP-System/README.md

 # ERP-System
-ERP System written in JavaScript and Python with React and Django.
+A simple ERP System written in JavaScript and Python with React and Django.

+This was the final group project of the Constructor Learning Full Stack Bootcamp.